U Got This!

 Students are expected to progressively complete three separate modules of this training.
 The deadline to complete the training is Oct.
 24, 2022.
 Failure to complete the training by October 24, 2022 will result in a hold on your account, preventing future registration.

-The training is accessible on student’s WOU Portal (SSO integration with Catharsis).
-To access the training, log in to the WOU Portal and select the Catharsis U Got This! channel.
-You will then be redirected to the online training.
+Access the Training: The training is accessible on student’s WOU Portal (SSO integration with Catharsis).
+To access the training, log in to the WOU Portal, select the Catharsis U Got This! channel (reference image below), and click anywhere in the U Got This! channel image to be redirected to the training.
 In order to receive credit for completing any module, you must complete the training assigned to you.
 Each module should take 15 to 20 minutes to complete.

 The training is designed to be engaging and truly interactive: we hope you enjoy it!